(Adds reaction, background on sugar lobby)

 By Adriana Barrera and Krista Hughes

-MEXICO CITY/WASHINGTON, Aug 26 (Reuters) - The United States is set to slap import duties as high as 17 percent on Mexican sugar in a move that could push up candy and soft drink prices for U.S. consumers and incite retaliation from Mexico, which is keen to agree a deal to avoid the new levies.
+MEXICO CITY/WASHINGTON, Aug 26 (Reuters) - The United States is set to slap import duties as high as 17 percent on Mexican sugar in a victory for the powerful U.S. sugar industry but a blow to U.S. candy and soft drink makers who face paying more for the sweetener.

-The duties announced by the U.S. Department of Commerce on Tuesday will bolster prices for U.S. sugar but mean companies like sweet makers Hershey Co and Mondelez International Inc will have to pay up to 5 cents per pound extra for imported sweetener, based on current prices.
+The duties mean companies like sweet makers Hershey Co and Mondelez International Inc will have to pay up to 5 cents per pound extra for imported sugar, based on current prices.
 Mexican imports are estimated at 2.1 million short tons for the 2013/14 crop year that runs through Sept.
 30.

-He said the chamber believed a deal could be reached before the U.S. resolves the anti-dumping section of the case in October -- which could lead to more duties.
+The chamber believed a deal could be reached before the U.S. rules on the anti-dumping section of the case in October - which could lead to more duties.
 U.S. producers claim Mexican sugar is sold at 45 percent or more below fair value.

 CONSUMERS PAY THE PRICE

 U.S. Agriculture Secretary Thomas Vilsack has said he would encourage a settlement, but U.S. lawmakers, food manufacturers and commercial users of sugar have warned a deal would inflate food prices and threaten U.S. food manufacturers.

 "The likely result is that the growers, particularly in the United States, will make more money, and the consumers will pick up the tab," said National Foreign Trade Council president Bill Reinsch.

 The Sweetener Users Association said Mexico had become a scapegoat for the failings of the U.S. sugar program and critics argue the case could prompt retaliation against U.S. high-fructose corn syrup.